jgstew/jgstew.github.io/_posts/2018-10-30-BigFix-Settings-Optimizations.md

 ### Recommendation: 200MB (200) or more

 - This setting controls the maximum size of the storage for utilities in a cache that does not get cleared out in the same way as the Client's Download Cache.
-- This cache is designed for small files that are used across many different actions where you would not want them to have to be redownloaded everytime.
+- This cache is designed for small files that are used across many different actions where you would not want them to have to be redownloaded every time.
 - BigFix actions that have downloads that are already cached will work without network connectivity!